Sadia-hub/unique-id-generator/readme.md

 A TypeScript-based **Unique ID Generator** inspired by **Twitter's Snowflake** algorithm.
 This generator creates unique, timestamp-based IDs using TypeScript's type system and features:

 - 41-bit timestamp (milliseconds since custom epoch) which is 2024-11-12T19:29:28.672Z (1731439768672)
-- 5-bit datacenter ID
+- 5-bit datacenter ID - 00001
-- 5-bit machine ID
+- 5-bit machine ID - 00001
-- 12-bit sequence number
+- 12-bit sequence number starting from 000000000000 and increments by 1 for each ID generated within the same second, as seconds change sequence resets to 0 again

 ## Features